iodigital-com/io-technology/data/blog/reactive-backend-applications-with-spring-boot-kotlin-and-coroutines.md

 }
 ```

-This is the interface is where the progress of the reactive stream is defined.
-There can be new values, errors or completion signals.
-It represents the value consuming end of the reactive stream.
+This is the interface where the progress of the reactive stream is defined.
+There can be new values, errors, or completion signals.
+It represents the value-consuming end of the reactive stream.

 ### `org.reactivestreams.Subscription`